syphonetic/Powershell-LogExtractor/README.md

      a.
 Remote Procedure Call
      b.
 DCOM Server Process Launcher
      c.
 WinRM (you can call "winrm quickconfig" in powershell to set up a firewall exception and run the service)
-  4. Make sure that your Domain Administrator have given been given the permission to read your keys.